Applied-Duality/CourseraPlusPlus/WikipediaSuggest/README.md

 Use the `subscribe` method on `suggestions` to do this:

     val suggestionSubscription: Subscription = ???

+Note: all the updates for all the Swing components may only take place from a special thread called the event dispatch thread.
+To ensure that the subscription reaction takes place on the event dispatch thread, use the `observeOn` combinator.
+See the [JavaDoc](http://netflix.github.io/RxJava/javadoc/rx/Observable.html) for more information.

 Our application would be pretty boring if it were only able to give search term suggestions.
 We would like to pick one of the search term in the list of suggestions and press `Get` to obtain the